-Developing an IPM program for western bean cutworm, a new corn and dry bean pest in the Northeast Region (John Tooker, Pennsylvania State University).
+Developing an IPM program for western bean cutworm, a new corn and dry bean pest in the Northeast Region (John Tooker, Penn State).
 Tooker and his group plan to develop a monitoring network for western bean cutworm in the Northeast, and work on refining the pheromone formula used to attract WBC into monitoring traps.

 Invasive insect and disease outreach, detection, and reporting (Mary Kay Malinoski, University of Maryland).
 Malinoski will expand and update an early-detection network for insect and plant diseases in the Northeast.

-Diversified partnerships: building IPM programming within Latino communities (Edwin Rajotte, Pennsylvania State University).
+Diversified partnerships: building IPM programming within Latino communities (Edwin Rajotte, Penn State).
 Rajotte’s team will build partnerships and develop outreach, education, and training materials for Spanish-speaking audiences, reducing negative health effects due to pests and pesticide misuse.

-Towards implementation of a novel fungal biopesticide for IPM of bed bugs (Nina Jenkins, Pennsylvania State University).
+Toward implementation of a novel fungal biopesticide for IPM of bed bugs (Nina Jenkins, Penn State).
 Jenkins will assess the effectiveness and safety for home use of a biopesticide against bed bugs based on a naturally-occurring fungus.